mads-swaps/mads-swaps.github.io/index.md

 In the case of pairs trading, the linear combination is expressed in terms of spread:

 ![ff02.png](images/ff02.png)
-,where a minus sign is inserted to express that one asset is long and another is short, so that $h$ defined is usually positive.
+,where a minus sign is inserted to express that one asset is long and another is short, so that *h* defined is usually positive.
 If the spread is stationary, the currency pairs are cointegrated.

 **Engle-Granger two-step method** is used to check whether the spread is stationary.
 It involves the following: 1) Regressing one series on another to estimate the stationary long-term relationship  2) Applying an **Augmented Dickey-Fuller (ADF)** unit-root test to the regression residual.This test is implemented in `statsmodels.tsa.stattools.coint`.

 Five coins are selected, which are Bitcoin(BTC/USDT), Ethereum(ETH/USDT), Cardano(ADA/USDT), Ripple(XRP/USDT) and Binance Coin(BNB/USDT).
-The Engle-Granger test suggests that 3 pairs are cointegrated for a threshold of $\alpha=0.05$.
+The Engle-Granger test suggests that 3 pairs are cointegrated for a threshold of *alpha=0.05*.
 The below heatmap shows the p-values of the cointegration test between each pair of coins.

 ![hm0.png](images/hm0.png)

 ## Trading Strategy with Spread
 In order to calculate the spread, a linear regression is implemented to get the beta coefficient.
 This coefficient can be interpreted as the hedge ratio to make the portfolio of the two coins stationary.
 In pair trading, one coin is long and simultaneously *hedge ratio* number of the other coin is short so that the linear combination of the two coins is stationary.
 As the cryptocurrency market is very volatile, it is more accurate to use rolling beta derived from Rolling Ordinary Least Square (RollingOLS) in order to estimate a hedge ratio that can vary with time.

-In the stock market, the price ratio of the prices $\frac{S_1}{S_2}$ is often used as a signal.
+In the stock market, the price ratio of the prices *S_1/S_2* is often used as a signal.
 The problem is that the ratio is not necessarily stationary or might not remain stationary throughout the period.
 And this is a problem encountered: as the price ratio instead of a dynamically changing hedge ratio is used, the two assets stopped being cointegrated after a while and observed some large losses in daily P&L calculation.

 The absolute spread is less helpful as the prices of coins can be very different in scale.
 Thus, the spread is normalized by transforming it to a z-score and use this z-score to derive our trading signal: